PRINTF(1) NetBSD General Commands Manual PRINTF(1)

 STANDARDS

 The printf utility conforms to IEEE Std 1003.1-2001 (``POSIX.1'').
 Support for the floating point formats and `*' as a field width and pre- cision are optional in POSIX.
-The behaviour of the %B format and the \', \", \e, \num, and \[M][-|^]c escape sequences are undefined in POSIX.
+The behaviour of the %B and %C formats and the \', \", \e, \xXX, and \[M][-|^]c escape sequences are undefined in POSIX.

 BUGS